Frequently asked questions

 * AWS Quick Starts use Marketplace AMIs whenever they are available.
 For example, the Trend Micro Deep Security Quick Start uses the Trend Micro Deep Security AMI.

-What’s the difference between Quick Starts and the customer ready solutions offered in Solution Space?
+What’s the difference between Quick Starts and an AWS Solutions Consulting Offer?

 How much does it cost to deploy a Quick Start?